 AWS provides services and charges as per usage.
 It’s scalable.
 We can choose the instances as per our requirement, increase or decrease the number of instances as per the demand on the go and we pay only as per our usage.

 So that means we can scale up and scale down as well.
-Scaling horizontally and vertically is also the option we get in AWS.
+Scaling horizontally and vertically is also an option we get in AWS.

 Why AWS is the best?